GIANTS FOUND IN NORTH AMERICA - Mary Sutherland

 According to the lunar date given in Plato's dialogues and the Egyptian records, Atlantis was destroyed in the month of the Goddess Hathor, which corresponds to November 1198 B.C. date.

-center for their intercontinental copper trade.
+their intercontinental copper trade.
 Around 1300 A.D. they ceased operations and moved southward to Mexico.
-According to Baron Humboldt, when the Spaniards overran Mexico it
+According to Baron Humboldt, when the Spaniards overran Mexico it was inhabited

-was inhabited by a people known as the `Azteekin' or `Aztekas' who were usurpers that came from a country in the north, known as Aztalan.
-Its location was north of the forty-second degree of
+by a people known as the `Azteekin' or `Aztekas' who were usurpers that came from a country in the north, known as Aztalan.
+Its location was north of the forty-second degree of north latitude."
+(He

-whence, journeying, they at last arrived in the vale of Mexico.
-In that vale the earthen mounds of the far north become the elegant stone pyramidal and other structures whose remains are now
+journeying, they at last arrived in the vale of Mexico.
+In that vale the earthen mounds of the far north become the elegant stone pyramidal and other structures whose remains are now found."

 After the defeat of the `Sea People', Ramses III, Pharaoh of the XX Dynasty (identified with Plato's Atlanteans) declares in the Harris Papyrus: